Fiber to the x: Fiber to the premises

 An apartment building may provide an example of the distinction between FTTH and FTTB.
 If a fiber is run to a panel inside each subscriber's apartment unit, it is FTTH.
 If instead, the fiber goes only as far as the apartment building's shared electrical room (either only to the ground floor or to each floor), it is FTTB.

 Fiber to the curb/cabinet/node

 Fiber to the curb/cabinet (FTTC) is a telecommunications system based on fiber-optic cables run to a platform that serves several customers.
 Each of these customers has a connection to this platform via coaxial cable or twisted pair.
-The "curb" is an abstraction and can just as easily mean a pole-mounted device or communications closet or shed.
+Here "curb" is an abstraction and can just as easily mean a pole-mounted device or communications closet or a shed.
 Typically any system terminating fiber within 300 m of the customer premises equipment would be described as FTTC.